 \subsection{M\"{o}bius transformation}

 Actually, the stream equation also admits the trivial symmetries: $z\rightarrow\la z$ and $z\rightarrow z+i\ga$ \cite{2021PhRvD.104b3009L} for arbitrary $\Omega$ and $I$.
 Hence, combined with the inversion symmetry, the stream equation should bear the more general M\"{o}bius conformal symmetry.
-Indeed, the general transformation that preserves the $x$ direction take the following form:
+Indeed, the general transformation that preserves the $x$ direction takes the form:

 where $\al$, $\be$ and $\ga$ are real numbers.
 It can be proved that the equation is conformally invariant under the following transformation: